Mastercard/open-banking-reference-application/README.md

 ```

 ## Contact Us

+Have issues or concerns regarding the application?
-If you have any issues or concerns, please click [here](https://github.com/Mastercard/open-banking-reference-application/issues/new) to submit an issue and our team will get back to you as soon as possible.
+Please create an issue in the GitHub and our team will try to address the issue as soon as possible.